octarinesec/MAPL/docs/MAPL_SPEC.md

 # MAPL Specification

-MAPL (Manageable Access-control Policy Language) is a new language for access control rules, designed for a microservices environment.
+MAPL (Manageable Access-control Policy Language) is a language for access control rules, designed for a microservices environment.
 It is designed to be intuitive, rich and expressive, as well as simple and straightforward.
 MAPL makes it easier to declare and maintain access control rules.
-The language enables fine-grained control of traffic, with a resource based control model that takes into account the principals, action, resources on the principals, and conditions on traffic attributes, similar to AWS’s IAM policy model.
+The language enables fine-grained control of traffic, with a resource based control model that takes into account the principals, action, resources on the principals, and conditions on message and traffic attributes, similar to AWS’s IAM policy model.

 ## Rule Syntax

-Policy Rules have the following syntax:
+Policy rules have the following syntax:

-`<sender, receiver, resource, operation> : <conditions> : <rule type>`
+`<sender, receiver, resource, operation> : <conditions> : <decision>`

-where, essentially, a rule gives a decision wheteher the sender (client) may do the operaion on the resource of the receiver (server) when the conditions apply.
+Essentially, a rule gives a decision wheteher the sender (client) may do the operaion on the resource of the receiver (server) when the conditions apply.

 ### Sender and Receiver
-Sender services (clients) and Receiver services (server) names.
+Sender services (clients) and Receiver services (servers) names.
-The names are case sensitive strings, comprised of alphanumeric characters, '-', and '.' and must not contain spaces or tabs.
+- The names are case sensitive strings, comprised of alphanumeric characters, '-', and '.' and must not contain spaces or tabs.
-The language allows wildcards (* and ?).
+- The language allows wildcards (* and ?).
-The language allows lists of names for multiple sender of receiver services, separated by ';'.
+- The language allows lists of names for multiple sender of receiver services, separated by ';'.

 Examples:
 ```